07

 The captain hire

-The captain is the highest-leverage hire an owner makes.
-A good captain runs a quiet, profitable yacht with low crew turnover, predictable maintenance costs, and few unpleasant surprises.
-A poor captain runs a yacht always one minor fault away from a major repair, with crew leaving within a season and an operating budget that rises every year for reasons that are never quite explained.
+The captain is the most consequential hire an owner makes.
+A good captain runs a quiet, professional yacht with low crew turnover, predictable maintenance costs, and few unpleasant surprises.
+The opposite produces the opposite, at considerable cost.

-The selection framework practitioners consistently endorse: hire the candidate who pushes back hardest.
-Captains who agree easily to the owner's first proposed itinerary, use pattern, or maintenance schedule are pleasant in interview and expensive in the second year.
-The captain who asks about actual use pattern, family, tolerance for transit days, and refit reserve budget is the captain to hire.
+The selection framework practitioners consistently endorse is to hire the candidate who pushes back hardest.
+The captain who asks about actual use pattern, family, tolerance for transit days, and refit reserve budget is the one to hire; easy agreement in the first interview rounds is pleasant in the room and not necessarily the strongest indicator.

 The independence question applies.
 A captain recommended by the broker has a relationship with the broker; the broker benefits if the captain calls with charter requests or future acquisition referrals.
-A captain hired through a recruitment agency engaged by the owner's independent adviser is structurally cleaner.
+A captain hired through a recruitment agency engaged by the owner's independent adviser is free of that relationship.

 Crew structure by size

-A 40 to 50 metre motor yacht operates with 8 to 14 crew: captain, chief officer, bosun and 1-2 deckhands, chief engineer, second engineer above 50m, chief stew, 2-6 interior, chef.
+A 40 to 50 metre motor yacht operates with 8 to 14 crew: captain, chief officer, bosun and one to two deckhands, chief engineer, second engineer above 50m, chief stew, two to six interior, chef.
 Variance sits mainly in the interior team; deck and engineering numbers move little within a given length.

 Above 50 metres the structure expands to 12 to 20 crew.
 Above 60m: 18 to 26.
 Above 80m: 25 to 35.
 Numbers scale roughly linearly to 70m, faster above.
-Sailing yachts run materially lighter at every length (chapter 08).
+Sailing yachts run a third or so lighter at every length (chapter 08).

 Crew is the largest single line in the operating budget at 30 to 40 percent of total cost.
-Post-pandemic inflation saw double-digit annual increases at junior levels through 2021 to 2023; by 2024 to 2025 the curve has flattened at junior level and continues to rise at senior level.
-Junior crew pay has plateaued.
+Post-pandemic inflation produced double-digit annual increases at junior levels through 2021 to 2023; junior crew pay has since plateaued, while senior crew pay continues to rise.

 Crew is a variable cost managed through retention, reputation, and culture.
-A yacht known to be a good operation has lower turnover and lower recruitment cost than one with a difficult atmosphere.
 The owner who manages the captain manages the crew; the captain who manages the crew manages the cost.

 ISM, MLC, and flag state compliance

-Yachts above 500 gross tonnes operate under the International Safety Management Code, which mandates a documented Safety Management System and regular audit.
-Yachts engaged in commercial operation (charter) operate under the Maritime Labour Convention, which governs crew working conditions, contracts, hours, and welfare.
+Yachts above 500 gross tonnes operate under the International Safety Management (ISM) Code, which mandates a documented Safety Management System and regular audit.
+Yachts engaged in commercial operation (charter) operate under the Maritime Labour Convention (MLC), which governs crew working conditions, contracts, hours, and welfare.
 Both frameworks are binding and audited.

 Compliance is delegated to a yacht management company in most cases.
-Recognised firms include Hill Robinson, Burgess (yacht management arm), Y.CO, Doehle Yachts, Moran, Edmiston (management arm), Camper & Nicholsons (management), and Fraser (management).
+Recognised firms include Hill Robinson, Burgess, Y.CO, Döhle Yachts, Moran, Edmiston, Camper & Nicholsons, Fraser, and Foreland Marine, the publishers of this reference.
 The management company maintains the SMS, files the regulatory paperwork, runs the audit cycle, and supports the captain on flag state interactions.

 Flag state choice (covered in chapter 4) determines which regulator audits, which regulator's manning rules apply, and which jurisdiction's labour law governs crew contracts.
 Cayman, Marshall Islands, Malta, and the Red Ensign jurisdictions dominate the over-30m segment.